ChrisB007/ProjectTwo/README.md

 **MVP goals**
 ---
-* Setup app with search functionalities and display results based on relevant searches.
+* Setup app with fetches to API.
 * Ability to create user account and login.
-* Ability to save sessions to database via user account(s).

 **Stretch goals**
 ---
-- Ability to make insightful predictions based on factors surrounding production, actor's stats, budgets, director's stats, awards,
+- Ability to Search for movies
 - Email notification - To let users know who wins
+- Saving user info to db via user accounts